Setting up your first home

 - Rent in advance

-If you are renting from a private landlord you may be asked to pay one month’s rent in advance at the start of your tenancy.
+If you are renting from a private landlord you may be asked to pay one month’s rent in advance at the start of your contract.
 Many landlords will ask for the rent in advance to be paid before you move in.

 If you cannot afford to pay rent in advance and are on certain benefits, you may be able to claim for a budgeting loan.